seungwoonlee90/seungwoonlee90/README.md

 ## Hi There, I'm Ethan Lee 👋

 I'm a data scientist from South Korea 🇰🇷.<br/>
-I'm interested in data science, AL/ML, and data visualization.
+I'm interested in data science, AL/ML, and data visualization.<br />

+### 🎓
+Master of MIS(Management Information System)

 ### ✨